ethan-egerton/ethan-egerton/README.md

-### Hello, I'm Ethan - aka [DBNO][website] 👋
+### Hello, I'm Ethan [website]

-## I'm a Developer and Producer!
+## I'm a Developer and Producer
-- 🖥 I want to become a Django stack developer
+-  I want to become a Django stack developer
-- 🎧 I produce music as a hobby
+-  I produce music as a hobby

 ### Connect with me: